imnmo/java-learnings/AdvicesIreceived.md

 - Creating versus Consuming always maintain the balance
 - Stay Up Early

+## Andrew Ng ###
+When deciding how to spend your time, I recommend you take into account two criteria:

+- Whether what you're doing can change the world.
+- How much you'll learn.

+Even today, this is how I decide how to spend my time.

+- To summarize: Keep investing in your own learning, even when it's hard.
+And keep searching for a way to contribute to something that helps humanity!

+- But the most important thing is to keep on learning.
+Not just for a few months, but for years.
+Every Saturday, you will have a choice between staying at home and reading research papers/implementing algorithms, vs. watching TV.
+If you spend all Saturday working, there probably won't be any short-term reward, and your current boss won't even know or say "nice work."
+Also, after that Saturday of hard work, you're not actually that much better at machine learning.
+But here's the secret: If you do this not just for one weekend, but instead study consistently for a year, then you will become very good.

 ### Elon Musk ###
 - take negative feedback seriously